Caparisun/Linear_Regression_Project/Tableau/readme.md

 ***

 #### 6.)
 We want to see the trend in price of houses based on the year built.
 From our previous plot, we know that most of our customers are interested in three and four bedroom houses.
 Create a filter on bedroom feature to select those properties and compare the trends in prices using line charts.

 ![Picture](https://github.com/Caparisun/Linear_Regression_Project/blob/master/Pictures/priceperdecade.png)
 ***

 ####  7.)
-Create calculated field year_built_bins for the column year_built by creating buckets as follows, for houses built between 1900 and 2000 - category A, for houses built between 2000 and 2010 - category B, and for houses built after 2010 - category C. Use IF-ELSE statement to create the bins/buckets.
+Create calculated field year_built_bins for the column year_built by creating buckets as follows:
+For houses built between 1900 and 2000 - category A, for houses built between 2000 and 2010 - category B, and for houses built after 2010 - category C. Use IF-ELSE statement to create the bins/buckets.
 Compare the prices of houses for the three categories.

 ####  8.)
 Now we want to deep dive into the categories we created in the last question.
 Let’s see how many properties are in each of the categories.
 Indicate the numbers as labels on each of the three categories.

 ####  9.)
 Deep dive in category A, category B and category C using filters.
 Identify different characteristics/trends for each of the three categories.